kitos/kitos.github.io/src/_content/blog/adaptive-layout-in-react-apps-with-ssr_en.md

 Do you see a problem here?

-* [react-media](https://github.com/ReactTraining/react-media) is used is used to make serve different markup for desktop and mobile
+* [react-media](https://github.com/ReactTraining/react-media) is used to serve different markup for desktop and mobile
 * we are migrating our app to _gatsby_, which means all our pages are statically built (SSR is happening during build time).
 And on this stage, we obviously do not have any information about _width_ of the screen.
 By default `react-media` matches all media queries, so in our case we build mobile layout.

 This results in next workflow: